Jerry Flynn: First Family and departure (1999–2000)

 He then became a member of The First Family, a heel stable managed by Jimmy Hart.
 However, an injury Flynn sustained led to the eventual disestablishment of the group.
 In November 1999, Flynn and Juventud Guerrera were arrested for DUI.
 He then began a feud with mixed martial arts fighter Tank Abbott which Flynn later expressed enthusiasm for.
 During this time, Flynn's persona emphasized his shootfighting skills including a "shootfight rules" match against The Wall on Thunder.
 His feud with Abbott culminated at the 2000 Souled Out where Abbott defeated him via knock-out in a mere 1:39.
 He was released in April of that year.

 New Japan Pro-Wrestling (1998)

 In November and December 1998, Flynn returned to Japan, where he wrestled for New Japan Pro-Wrestling (NJPW).
 Flynn formed a tag team with Dave Finlay, with whom he competed in the annual Super Grade Tag League, a round robin tag team tournament.
 The tournament was won by Keiji Mutoh and Satoshi Kojima.

-Independent circuit (2000–2001)
+Later career (2000–2001)

 On September 19, 2000 in Tampa, Florida, he also unsuccessfully faced Mike Rapada in a tournament final for the NWA World Heavyweight Championship.
 He wrestled a tour of Puerto Rico for World Wrestling Council, where he briefly held the WWC Universal Heavyweight Championship in February 2001, before retiring.